-The ability of efficiency and other resources to compete will depend on the numbers.
+The ability of efficiency and other resources to compete will depend on the market and on the standard.
 If clean sources are required to be only 20% of sales in 2035, then efficiency, renewables, and natural gas will likely dominate (many state renewable and efficiency energy standards are already in place).
-But if the 2035 target is at 80% as the President has proposed, there will be much room for other sources.
-Moreover, because energy efficiency helps lower the overall cost of a CES, it makes passing an aggressive CES more feasible and thereby including energy efficiency can help other clean energy resources.
+But if the 2035 target is 80% as the President has proposed, a more diverse group of energy sources will be attractive options for meeting the standard.
+Moreover, because energy efficiency helps lower the overall cost of a CES and provides the regulated community with greater flexibility, it makes passing an aggressive CES more economically and politically feasible.
+Including energy efficiency will increase the likelihood that a CES, and therefore a market, is created for other clean energy resources.